-Coverage Current Tax Status of FLEX Credits Used to Buy Coverage Current Tax Status of Benefits Paid Short-Term Disability (STD) Coverage Company-provided FLEX Credits used to buy optional STD coverage are not taxable to your Benefits are taxed as regular earned income.
-Long-Term Disability (LTD) Coverage Gompany-provided FLEX Credits. [used to buy optional LTD coverage are not taxable to you.]
-Benefits are taxed as regular earned income: Accidental Death & South State of the Control of th Company-provided FLEX Credits: used to buy optional AD&D coverage are not taxable to you, except in Quebec where they are taxed at the provincial level Benefits paid to you or your eligible dependents are not taxable
+Coverage Current Tax Status of Benefits Credits Used to Buy Coverage Current Tax Status of Benefits Paid Short-Term Disability (STD) Coverage Company-provided Benefits Credits used to buy optional STD coverage are not taxable to you.
+Benefits are taxed as regular earned income.
+Long-Term Disability (LTD) Coverage Company-provided Benefits Credits used to buy optional LTD coverage are not taxable to you.
+Benefits are taxed as regular earned income.
+Accidental Death & Dismemberment (AD&D) Coverage Company-provided Benefits Credits used to buy optional AD&D coverage are not taxable to you, except in Quebec where they are taxed at the provincial level.
+Benefits paid to you or your eligible dependents are not taxable.

-The second second second second Coverage Current Tax Status of FLEX Credits Used to Buy Coverage Current Tax Status of Benefits Paid Medical Coverage Any FIEX Credits you use to pay for medical coverage are not laxable to you Benefits are not taxable except in Quebec where you re taxed at the provincial fevel on the average amount of claims paid including expenses and provincial premium and sales tax, less any required payroll deductions Dental/Vision/Hearing Care/Coverage Any FLEX Credits you use to pay jor dental/vision/hearing care coverage are not taxable to you set.
-Benefits are not taxable except in Quebec, where you're taxed at the provincial level on the average amount of claims paid sincluding expenses and provincial premium and sales tax-less any required payroll deductions.
-Health Care Reimbursement Account (HCRA) Any FLEX Credits: allocated to the HCRA are not taxable to your Benefits are not taxable: except in Quebec where you're taxed at the provincial level on amounts reimbursed plus expenses and provincial premium and sales tax Optional Life Insurance You can't directly use Company provided FLEX Credits to buy this benefit.
-If you want to use FLEX Gredits to assist you in buying life insurance the FLEX Credits will be first converted to your pay and taxed as regular income.
+Coverage Current Tax Status of Benefits Credits Used to Buy Coverage Current Tax Status of Benefits Paid Medical Coverage Any Benefits Credits you use to pay for medical coverage are not taxable to you.
+Benefits are not taxable, except in Quebec, where you're taxed at the provincial level on the average amount of claims paid, including expenses and provincial premium and sales tax, less any required payroll deductions.
+Dental/Vision/Hearing Care Coverage Any Benefits Credits you use to pay for dental/vision/hearing care coverage are not taxable to you.
+Benefits are not taxable, except in Quebec, where you're taxed at the provincial level on the average amount of claims paid, including expenses and provincial premium and sales tax, less any required payroll deductions.
+Health Care Reimbursement Account (HCRA) Any Benefits Credits allocated to the HCRA are not taxable to you.
+Benefits are not taxable, except in Quebec where you're taxed at the provincial level on amounts reimbursed, plus expenses and provincial premium and sales tax.
+Optional Life Insurance You can't directly use Company-provided Benefits Credits to buy this benefit.
+If you want to use Benefits Credits to assist you in buying life insurance, the Benefits Credits will be first converted to your pay and taxed as regular income.
 The remainder can help offset your after-tax payroll deductions for this coverage.
-Benefits are not texable to the beneficiary Dependent Life Insurance You can't directly use Company provided FLEX Credits to buy this benefit.
-If you want to use FLEX Credits to assist you in buying life insurance; the FLEX Credits will be first converted to your pay and taxed as regular income.
-The remainder can help offset your after-tax payroll deductions for this coverage.
-Benefits are not taxable to a vouethe beneficiary.
+Benefits are not taxable to the beneficiary.
+Dependent Life Insurance You can't directly use Company-provided Benefits Credits to buy this benefit.
+If you want to use Benefits Credits to assist you in buying life insurance, the Benefits Credits will be first converted to your pay and taxed as regular income.
+The Benefits are not taxable to you, the beneficiary.